wsbctechnicalblog/wsbctechnicalblog.github.io/content/moving-hundreds-of-pipeline-snowflakes-part6.md

 As with the Azure-Pipeline-Steps.yml blueprint, you then search for the **TODO** placeholders and update relevant parameters and insert your build and test steps.
 It is that simple!

 The genetic blueprints work well for new pipelines.
-If you already have a YAML-based pipeline, you can include the bootstrap.ym,l template into your existing pipeline.
-THe choice is **yours**!
+If you already have a YAML-based pipeline, you can include the bootstrap.yml template into your existing pipeline.
+The choice is **yours**!

 ---